scipy-lectures/scientific-python-lectures/intro/intro.rst

 As you move forward, it will be important to not only work interactively, but also to create and reuse Python files.
 For this, a powerful code editor will get you far.
-Here are several good easy-to-use options:
+Here are several good easy-to-use editors:

   * `Spyder <https://pythonhosted.org/spyder/>`_: integrates an IPython
-    console, a debuger, a profiler...
+    console, a debugger, a profiler...
   * `PyCharm <https://www.jetbrains.com/pycharm>`_: integrates an IPython
-    console, notebooks, a debuger... (freely available,
+    console, notebooks, a debugger... (freely available,
     but commercial)
   * `Atom <https://atom.io>`_